 - Conservatorship – if you fail to plan ahead for the possibility of your own incapacity, a court may be forced to granted someone conservatorship over you if you become incapacitated.
 As your conservator, the court would grant the individual the authority necessary to manage your legal affairs and control your assets.
 The obvious drawback to this option is that you have no input into who is appointed as your conservator.

 The only way to ensure that your assets are well cared for by the person of your choosing in the event of your incapacity is to incorporate an incapacity planning component in your comprehensive estate plan.

 Contact California Elder Law Attorneys

-If you have additional questions or concerns regarding incapacity planning, contact the experienced California elder lawyers at Dennis M. Sandoval, A Professional Law Corporation by calling (951) 888-1460 to schedule an appointment.
+If you have additional questions or concerns regarding incapacity planning, contact the experienced California elder lawyers at Sandoval Legacy Group, A Professional Law Corporation by calling (951) 888-1460 to schedule an appointment.
 Dennis Sandoval is the only Certified Elder Law Attorney in Riverside County and San Bernardino County.